Several years ago, I found myself in the middle of a battle that I didn’t ask for and certainly didn’t want.

 What on EARTH?

-I was momentarily blinded by the ferocity of it all.
+As this person dredged up all sorts of things they thought I’d said and done, I was momentarily blinded by the ferocity of it all.
 Is that how people really saw me?
 How had I not known?
 Maybe I was a terrible person after all and I’d spent all my years living in blissful ignorance?

 Although I’d taken a few heavy blows and my confidence was teetering, my instinctive reaction was still to fight back.
 No, that’s not true, I heard myself saying.
 You’ve got it wrong.
 I’m not like that.
 I would never do something like that.